eeg-comet/eeg-comet/docs/modules/cluster-validation.md

 1. Compute optimal K for each criterion
 2. Tally votes for each K value
 3. Select K with most votes
-4. In case of ties, use CV or BIC as tiebreaker
+4. In case of ties, the smallest K among the tied values is chosen (the more parsimonious solution)

 {: .note }
 > Combining multiple complementary criteria rather than relying on a single index is recommended for objective, reproducible microstate-count selection (Michel & Koenig, 2018; Koenig et al., 2024; Michel et al., 2024).